masterwithhamza/MyArticles/clmdbqbtm000m08ic3rpn8fom.md

 ### **3\.
 Single-Tasking Operating Systems:**

 * These can only execute one task at a time.
 DOS (Disk Operating System) is a classic example.
+DOS or Disk Operating Systems are the very initial operating systems of the computer world.
+This was an era when computers were not advanced graphically.
+There used to be a plain screen with a black/blue background and white textual commands written on it.
+This was the Disk Operating System.

 ### **4\.
 Multi-Tasking Operating Systems:**